 More detailed information is provided below on the following:

-2. U.S. FATCA – affects United States residents, citizens and green card holders, including beneficial owners of non-US legal entities (e.g. companies and trusts).
+2. U.S. FATCA – affects United States residents, citizens and green card holders, including beneficial owners of certain non-US legal entities (certain companies and trusts).

 3. U.K. FATCA – applies to United Kingdom residents (applies to BERMUDA domiciled investment accounts only).
 This program expired at the end of 2017, replaced by CRS.